-Are you looking to make traction in a new international online market?
-Whether that’s to sell your products or services, or build global brand awareness, you’re going to need to invest in an effective SEO strategy.
+If you want to make any traction in an international online market, whether that’s to sell your products or services, you’re going to need to carry out some SEO.

-SEO stands for Search Engine Optimisation, a term referring to the process of generating organic traffic to websites through search engines.
-It's a broad practice, covering a wide array of angles and approaches.
-For example, you’ve got local, glocal, global and international SEO, and then you’ve also got your technical, CRO, content SEO and more.
+SEO is a broad practice, covering a wide array of angles and approaches.
+First, you’ve got local, glocal, global and international SEO, and then you’ve got your technical, CRO, content SEO and more.

 Why international SEO is important

 When you implement an international marketing strategy that is highly focused on SEO, you’re increasing: